What is Butcher’s Insurance?

 Butcher’s insurance is a tailored policy consisting of a selection of covers designed to protect your business should the unexpected happen.
 It will often include covers that are legally required, such as employer’s liability insurance and protection for areas such as damage to your property.

 The very nature of a Butcher’s job creates a level of risk in the working environment for you, your employees & the public.
-Having the right butcher’s insurance in place will enable you to run your business with the peace of mind that you are protected should the unexpected happen.
-Due to this risk, it is advisable to speak to a specialist insurance provider who understands your requirements and can create a bespoke solution for your Butchery.
+Due to this risk, it is advisable to speak to a specialist insurance provider who understands your requirements and can create a bespoke solution for your butcher’s shop.
+Having the correct butcher’s insurance in place will enable you to run your business with the peace of mind that you are protected should the unexpected happen.